 Intrinsic assignment provides automatic conversion between default and ASCII character kinds, and from these kinds to ISO/IEC 10646 character kind.

 Fortran uses IO statements for conversion between character and numeric types.
 If the field width is insufficient on output then asterisks are used.
-If a value on input cannot be represented, the outcome is processor dependent but an error condition should be expected.
+If a value on input cannot be represented, the outcome is processor-dependent but an error condition should be expected.
 If the Fortran processor detects an error on input or output, then the IOSTAT variable is set to a nonzero value.

-Conversions between incompatible types can be achieved by explicitly invoking user-provided conversion functions, e.g. type (centigrade) function FtoC(t) type (fahrenheit) :: t FtoC%temp = (t%temp-32.0)/1.8
+Conversions between incompatible types can be achieved by explicitly invoking user-provided conversion functions, e.g., if the types fahrenheit and centigrade from 6.2.1 are accessible, type (centigrade) function FtoC(t) type (fahrenheit) :: t FtoC%temp = (t%temp-32.0)/1.8

 end function for conversion from Fahrenheit to Centigrade.